Where once Rumaila relied on paper records, cutting-edge technologies now provide comprehensive understanding of Rumaila’s complex reservoirs.

-Facilitated by purpose-built communication towers that host the latest in wireless ‘node’ technology, a high-speed ‘microwave’ network now connects all degassing stations, pumping stations, drilling rigs and well sites.
+Purpose-built communication towers host the latest in wireless ‘node’ technology and a high-speed ‘microwave’ network now connects all degassing stations, pumping stations, drilling rigs and well sites.

 This improves communication of plans, procedures and decision-making for the operation, as well as security and emergency services.

 In June 2021, work began to prepare the ground for the laying of more than 2,000 km of fibre optic cabling.
 This will provide: